 This page will be devoted to the CBR1000RR with product reviews, step by step detailed mod instructions & just as importantly we will also answer the questions of why we are performing each mod & what advantages or disadvantages they produce.
 My goal is simply to make this a living article to extract the most potential from the production version of the 1000RR

-This bike is now 9 years old and still
+This old bike made it to 10 years old and

 buys a new bike goes through a period of infatuation